nafisahmad/NetworkingProject/README.md

               send(sockfd, client_name, MAX_NAME_LENGTH, 0);
             ```

-            Client shares it's name with the server and gets connected in the portal.
+            Client shares it's name with the server and gets connected to the server and other clients.

         2.  **Sending & Receiving Threads**
               ```c